Greater-London-Authority/model_detailed_migration_flows/README.md

 output by a factor of approximately 15, while having a limited impact on overall gross flows.

+An alternative approach - not tested due to the time constraints under which the work was conducted - would be to allow explicit zero values in the seed table, rather than allocating combinations not present in the original data a small nominal value.

 ## Setup

 The inputs to the process are: